Gruntfuggly/swap-and-paste/README.md

 Sometimes it's useful to be able to swap two pieces of code.
 This extension simply copies anything selected when pasting and inserts it in the paste buffer. *Note: Only works with single selections - multiple selections would get too complicated!*

-Overrides the default cut, copy and paste key bindings.
+Overrides the default cut, copy, paste and undo key bindings.
 If you want to use in conjunction with another clipboard extension, set the appropriate commands as per the configuration below.

 ## Installing